 Web Apps Overview

-The SP360 Web Apps Dashboard offers significant functionality for the continuous monitoring capabilities of Vulnerability Management.
-It enables you to get deep insights into Key Performance Indicators (KPIs) for your Web Apps, by offering numerous filters to configure your view into your vulnerability data.
+The SP360 Web Apps Dashboard offers significant functionality for continuous monitoring of Web App vulnerabilities.
+It enables you to get deep insights into different Key Performance Indicators (KPIs) for your Web Apps by offering many filters to configure your view into your vulnerability data.
+The Web App dashboard displays data through various charts that can be filtered and tailored as detailed in this help section.

-This dashboard enables you to focus on the vulnerabilities that are most important to your organization.
-In addition to illustrating the “current state” of vulnerabilities, it also adds significant insight into historical “trending” so you can see the progress your organization is making in addressing any and all outstanding vulnerabilities.
+This dashboard enables you to focus on the vulnerabilities that are most important for your organization.
+In addition to illustrating the “current state” of vulnerabilities, it also provides significant insight into the historical “trending” so you can see the progress your organization is making addressing any and all outstanding vulnerabilities.

 Filtering Chart Content